Uncommon Scents is a science fiction novel by Bruce Berls and Jim Rowson.

 She peered around the trash bins and looked down the alley.
 No one was in sight.
 Spiro had done what he called a “reconnaissance mission” a few days earlier, meaning he walked around to the back of the store to make sure there were no cameras.
 Spiro’s invisibility routine was clever but it had no effect on security cameras.
 Lara and Spiro had solemnly agreed that high resolution video showing her strolling away with the stolen goods would undercut the whole “perfect crime” vibe.
 Also possibly land both of them in jail.

 Lara fumbled to tuck the envelope in her backpack purse, then pulled off the latex gloves by feel and dropped them on the ground beside her, where they instantly appeared out of nowhere as they left the screen that was keeping her out of sight.
 They looked sad, like deflated cow udder balloons, and perhaps they were filled with fingernail DNA, if that was a thing, so she picked them back up and stuffed them into the purse.

-Out of habit she felt around for her hand lotion and squeezed a dollop out into her palm – damn, it’s hard to do simple things when you can’t see what you’re holding!
+Out of habit she felt around for her hand lotion and squeezed a dollop out into her palm by feel.
 Rubbing her hands together helped calm her nerves.

 She could hear sirens in the distance coming closer.
 Time to move.

 Something wasn’t right.
-She shook her head, trying to work out why she had a nagging feeling that something was missing as she walked down the alley past the overflowing trash bin behind the diaper delivery service, past the plastic bag full of fish heads that had split open behind the Chinese restaurant, past the skunk that had been hit by a car earlier that morning.
+She shook her head, trying to work out why she had a nagging feeling that something was missing as she walked down the alley past the overflowing trash bin behind the diaper delivery service.

 It finally came to her: she couldn’t smell her lotion, the distinctive odor of blown out candle that was her long time favorite.
 She raised her hands and sniffed and smelled nothing.